yanivw12/gs2mesh/README.md

 ## Future Work

-- [ ] Add support for additional state-of-the-art GS and Stereo models
+- [ ] Add support for additional state-of-the-art GS models, and the gsplat framework
+- [ ] Add support for automatic background removal with SAM2 (without the need for an interactive prompt)
-- [x] Add support for SAM2
+- [x] Add support for SAM2 in the interactive notebook
 - [ ] Release Google Colab demo
 - [x] Release notebook for interactive reconstruction of custom data
 - [x] Release reconstruction/evaluation code for DTU, TNT, MobileBrick, MipNerf360